run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 * `default.value`: if provided, serves as the default key-value set for this parameter.

 !!!
 Note
-    Ports will not be set without the settings the `serviceType`s flag as well.
+    Ports will not be set without the settings of the `serviceType` flag as well.

 Example: